Vehrik/FarOut/Characters/2-Vitals.md

     Strikes are also used to Pray, a mechanic that can save you in a pinch.

+    When you take Damage, you lose an equal amount of Strikes.
 If a Character is reduced to 0 Strikes, they are considered to be Flirting With Death.
 While a Character at 0 Strikes is more than likely in very bad shape, they're still able to take Actions/Reactions unless Injuries prevent them from doing so.
     Flirting With Death means that your Character is vulnerable to both KOs and Death Blows, which render your Character unconscious and dead respectively.

 DODGE